sira313/hexo-theme-griddy/README.md

 - [x] Improve layout for another page
 - [x] Show post as modal
 - [ ] Push browser history to modal post
-- [ ] Improve disqus and facebook comment
+- [ ] Improve comments on the modal post

 ### Version Logs